MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/per-monitor-awareness-extenders.md

 #### Drag & drop
 Whenever inside mixed-mode DPI scenarios (e.g. different UI elements rendering in both primary and non-primary DPI context), drag and drop coordinates could be miscalculated, resulting in the final drop position end up incorrect.

-#### Out-of-Process UI
+#### Out-of-process UI
-Some UI is created out-of-proc and if the creating external process is in a different DPI awareness mode than Visual Studio, this can introduce any of the previous rendering issues.
+Some UI is created out-of-process and if the creating external process is in a different DPI awareness mode than Visual Studio, this can introduce any of the previous rendering issues.

 #### Windows Forms controls, images, or windows not displaying
 One of the main causes for this issue is developers trying to reparent a control or window with one DpiAwarenessContext to a different DpiAwarenessContext window.

-The following pictures show the current Windows Operating system restrictions in parenting windows, unless thread hosting behavior is explicitly changed:
+The following pictures show the current Windows operating system restrictions in parenting windows, unless thread hosting behavior is explicitly changed:

 ![A screenshot of the correct parenting behavior](../../extensibility/ux-guidelines/media/PMA-parenting-behavior.PNG)

 As a result, if you set parent-child relationship between unsupported modes, it will fail, and the control or window may not be rendered as expected.

-### Diagnosing Issues
+### Diagnosing issues
 There are many factors to consider when identifying PMA-related issues:

 1. Does the UI or API expected logical or device values.